vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Two classes are designed to interact with a GEE (Google Earth Engine) dataset:

 * `GeeStaticModelData`: This class handles GEE Datasets that do not have a time dimension (static).
-This class is used to extract GEE dataset values at the location of the station (or buffers arround them).
+This class is used to extract GEE dataset values at the location of the station (or buffers around them).
 * `GeeDynamicModelData`: This class handles GEE Dataset that have a time dimension.
 This class is used to extract timeseries of GEE dataset values at the stations locations.

 Both classes can hold metadata (=Coordinates of the stations), and the `GeeDynamicModelData` class can hold timeseries data.